 On December 18, the day after 7th Armored Division moved into the Vielsalm-St. Vith area, 7th Armored Division Trains (the supply and maintenance and medical units of the Division) were ordered to move well to the west, where they set up in Marche and the area from there to Rochefort, with a battery of 203rd Anti-Aircraft Artillery Battalion at Marche (B/203) and one at Rochefort (D/203) to protect the Trains from aerial attack.

-The road from the Trains to the main force of the Division went east from Marche to Vielsalm.
-The crossroads of north-south roads that intersected the line of supply thus became critical points to be defended.
+The road from the Trains to the main force of the Division went east from Marche to Vielsalm, and the southern road went from La Roche-en-Ardennes to Salmchateau.
+The crossroads of north-south roads that intersected the line of supplym especially on the south road, thus became critical points to be defended.
 From west to east, the critical points were at La Roche (with the Ourthe River bridges), Samrée, and Baraque de Fraiture.
 7th Armored Division forces were deployed to defend each of these crossroads.
+But the Germans sought any road they could to penetrate the perimeter and move north of the south road.
+So, Samrée was one of several key locations along the south road.
+Click here for the web page with the big picture of the south road defense, with links to web pages for other known combat sites.

 The importance of Baraque de Fraiture had also been recognized by Maj.
 Arthur Parker of the 106th Infantry Division's withdrawing 598th Field Artillery Battalion, and he set up the initial defense there.
 Troop D of 7AD's 87th Cavalry Reconnaissance Squadron and Battery D of 7AD's 203rd Anti-Aircraft Artillery both were in the defense of the crossroads at Baraque de Fraiture.
 (Click here for the web pages on the 7th Armored Division's role in the defense of the crossroads at Baraque de Fraiture, which was called "Parker's Crossroads" by the GIs.)